Down to Love Town

 "Down to Love Town" is a 1976 disco single by The Originals, a Motown group that peaked in popularity in the late 1960s and early 1970s.
-Although the single reached the #1 spot on disco/dance chart for one week, it hit #93 on the Soul Charts (where The Originals had previously found their success) but had a better showing on the Hot 100, peaking at #47.
+Although the single reached the #1 spot on the disco/dance chart for one week, it hit #93 on the Soul Charts (where The Originals had previously found their success) but had a better showing on the Hot 100, peaking at #47.
 The song was written by Don Daniels, Michael B. Sutton and Kathy Wakefield.
 It was originally a track on their 1976 album, Communique.
 Following its success as a single, the track became the title track of their 1977 album of the same name., which was their final album for Motown.